Art Hickman's Orchestra

 People Also Ask

-Some of Art Hickman's Orchestra's most popular tracks include Tell Me Little Gypsy, Rose Room (1919), Darling (1920), Whispering (1920), The Love Nest (1920).
-Listen to these songs and discover more from their extensive catalog.
+Art Hickman's Orchestra's most-played tracks include Tell Me Little Gypsy, Rose Room (1919), Darling (1920), Whispering (1920), The Love Nest (1920).
+Listen to these songs and explore more from their catalog on this page.

-Early jazz-influenced dance orchestra founded by drummer Art Hickman in San Francisco, California.Hickman's band started out in 1913 as a six-piece outfit (trumpet, trombone, piano, 2 banjos, and drum...
+Early jazz-influenced dance orchestra founded by drummer Art Hickman in San Francisco, California.Hickman's band started out in 1913 as a six-piece outfit (trumpet, trombone, piano, 2 banjos, and drums) that played at the training camp for a baseball...
 Read the full biography on this page.

-You can find Art Hickman's Orchestra vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Art Hickman's Orchestra vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community